 - The Neurotic trait in The Sims 3.
 Sims who have it will worry about random objects, obsess about their hygiene, and check and re-check things like the stove and the fireplace.
 It doesn't make them a Neat Freak, though, so for a proper case of Super OCD the player would have to combine it with the Neat trait.

-- Don't forget about misplacing a block or leaving behind unmined ore.
+- Misplacing a block or leaving behind unmined ore can make a player's eyes twitch.

 - Giratina in the Pokémon games.
 It's so obsessed with maintaining order between dimensions that it will violently attack anyone it perceives as a threat to either the Pokemon Universe and/or the Reverse/Distortion World.
 It got to the point where Arceus had to banish it to another dimension (IE: the aforementioned Reverse/Distortion World).